Zerbinati/commenter_pgn/README.md

 - in the "engine_eval" directory, the EPD files contain the fen, score, depth, delay of each new analyzed positions<p>

 # tips
-For those who use engines with a learning feature, I advise you to analyze your defeats (and those of other engines) in bestmove mode with a long analysis delay (eg: 10 min or more per move).
+For those who use engines with a learning feature, i advise you :<br>
+- to analyze your defeats (and those of other engines) in bestmove mode with a long analysis delay (ex: 10 min or more per move).
 In one time, commenter_pgn will show you when your engine made a bad move + what was the bestmove + update your experience file with better data for the played moves + new data containing the best moves + store the analyzed positions to save time on the next analyses.<p>
+- to analyze openings in searchmoves with a great depth (ex: D40).
+In one time, commenter_pgn will update your experience file with better data for the opening moves + fill the holes in the experience data (the engine will get a complete line from the start position to the last position of a trained opening) + store the analyzed positions to save time on the next analyses.<p>